 Restricted areas require a permit issued by Parking Services corresponding with the lot signage.
 Vehicles that do not display the appropriate permit will be ticketed and/or towed.

-Loading zones are marked with signage and are usually 15 or 30-minute spaces.
-Please obey the times indicated on these signs.
-If your building is located in an area where there are not any loading zones available and parking is accessible to your building, Parking Services may issue a temporary permit upon request.
+Loading zones are marked with signage and require a parking permit at all times.
+Parking Services may issue a temporary permit upon request.
 Vehicles parking in these areas without the appropriate permit will be ticketed and/or towed.

 All University lots are monitored by Parking Services.
 Violators will be cited if found in violation.
 Any one vehicle can be ticketed every four hours in a regular space that does not have a specified time restriction.
 For ticketing regulations at a meter, please review the "Meters" section.

-The only visitor permits Parking Services will issue is to parents or grandparents.
-All other visitors who are visiting a student are required to utilize the Baker University Center Garage.
-This is a pay-to-park facility.
-Rates are posted at the garage entrance.
-Visitors may also choose to park off campus until a lot opens that does not require a permit (see Weekend, After Hours, Etc. Parking section).
-Parents or grandparents must obtain a visitor permit from Parking Services prior to parking in any lot on campus.
-Parking Services is located at 100 Factory Street on the West Green.
+Visitor permits are only issued to parents and grandparents of students.
+All other visitors who are visiting a student are required to utilize a metered space on campus, Lot 122 (Baker Surface) Pay-to-Park lot, or the Baker University Center Garage.
+Visitors may also choose to park off-campus until a lot opens that does not require a permit (see Weekend, After Hours, Etc. Parking section).
+Parents or grandparents must obtain a visitor permit from the Visitor Parking Registration Center (located in the log cabin at the corner of Richland Avenue & South Shafer St.) or Parking Services (100 Factory St. on West Green) prior to parking in any lot on campus.

 Faculty, staff, and students are not considered visitors to any campus location.
 Overtime parking in visitor spaces is closely monitored, therefore, vehicles that have been parked in a designated visitor space longer than the permitted time will be ticketed and/or towed.
 Vehicles can be ticketed every 30 minutes or every hour (depending on the time allotted for the space).